apwbs/MARTSIA-Algorand/README.md

 8. sudo ldconfig
 9. sudo -H pip install sovrin

-The first thing to do is to deploy the smart contract on the blockchain.
+The first thing to do is to deploy the smart contracts (applications id) on the blockchain.
-To do that, create a Metamask wallet and fund an account with some Eth in the Goerli testnet with a Goerli faucet.
+To do that, create an Algorand account
-Then create an account on Infura and obtain a key for the Goerli testnet.

-Enter the 'blockchain' folder and create a '.env' file.
-Put two constants in there:
-1. 'MNEMONIC'=the secret words of the Metamask wallet
-2. 'PROJECT_ID'=the project ID obtained from Infura

-After doing this, open a terminal and run `truffle init`.
-Copy the folders 'contracts' and 'migrations' from the repo and also the 'truffle-config.js' file.
-Then run `truffle migrate --network goerli` and wait for the deployment of the contract on chain.

 When these passages are completed, the databases for all the actors involved in the process need to be created.
 Move in the 'files' folder and create/copy the folders you need.
 To create a database run 'sqlite3 name_of_the_database.db'.